taw27/vidly/README.md

 # Vidly
-Learning Node.js through online course with my implementation of the mini projects
+Learning Express through online course with my implementation of the mini projects